keithalewis/fms_blas/README.md

 performing a messy transpose.

 If one of the matrices in the product is upper or lower triangular then the product can be performed using the memory of the other.
-The function `trmm(uplo, a, b, alpha = 1)` updates the content of `matrix& b` with `alpha op(a)*b` and the function `trmm(b, uplo, a, alpha)` updates `b` with `alpha b * op(a)`.
+If `a` is triangular then `trmm(uplo, a, b, alpha = 1)` updates the content of `matrix& b` with `alpha op(a)*b` and the function `trmm(b, uplo, a, alpha)` updates `b` with `alpha b * op(a)`.

 ## Remarks

-vector equal is looser than matrix equal
+Vector equal is looser than matrix equal since the vectors do not need to have the same increment.
-`vector` is a view of strided memory.
+Matrix equal requires both to have the same shape, transpose flag, and contents.